 - The names and contact information from witnesses to the accident and accounts of what they saw

-If you have not already done so, get in touch with a law firm that specializes in accident liability to find out what your options are.
+As soon as possible after your injury, get in touch with a law firm that specializes in accident liability to find out what your options are.
 Because there is no charge for your initial consultation, you have nothing to lose, and you may find out that you are legally entitled to financial compensation for your losses.

 Statistics, Causes, and Facts